-The spot reduction myth will probably never die: The idea that through doing specific exercises or using a fitness gadget you can target fat loss on your belly, love handles or thighs is probably as old as fitness is.
+The spot reduction myth will never die.
+The idea that through specific exercises or fitness gadgets you can target fat loss on your belly, love handles or thighs is as old as fitness.
 Here is why it can’t work.

-Energy is needed all over your body to let it accomplish the various tasks it has to do: let hair grow, heart beat, walk etc. As it would be much too complicated for you body to monitor the energy needs of each of its millions of cells separately, it came up with a simple, yet elegant system: Energy is provided in a common pool, and each cell can access this pool when it needs.
+As it would be much too complicated for you body to monitor the energy needs of each of its millions of cells separately, it came up with a simple, yet elegant system: Energy is provided in a common pool, and every cell can access this pool when it needs.

 This pool is your blood stream, and the two major forms of energy used by your body, carbohydrates and fat, float through it in the form glucose and fatty acids.
-When- and wherever a cell needs a fatty acids it simply waits for one to come along, signals it to stop and consumes it.
+When- and wherever a cell needs either, it waits for one to come along, signals it to stop and consumes it.

-All your body then has to do is keep a check on how many fatty acids are in the blood stream.
-When the level falls, it knows that more energy is needed and orders the fat storages, your fat cells, to convert the stored fat into fatty acids and set them free.
+For the fatty acids all your body then has to do is keep a check how many of them are in the blood stream.
+When the level falls, it knows more energy is needed and orders the fat storages, your fat cells, to convert the stored fat into fatty acids and set them free.

 Fat And Muscle Cells Don’t Communicate